BEEmod/BEEMOD/portal 2/BEE_readme.txt

 Ben made the instances and integrated them with the puzzlemaker you can use the instances, but you must get permission from august to use his models

-get more information about the BEE at portal2backstock.com/bee or github.com/BEEmod/BEEMOD
+get more information about the BEE at github.com/BEEmod/BEEMOD

 information including contact for August is here augustloolam.com information including contact for Benis here benvlodgi.github.io